IrMel3/chrome-extension-wiki/README.md

 visiting and suggests them to you as vocabulary.
 The translated word fetches Wikipedia articles that might be interesting to you.

-To build the extension run:
+To build the extension, navigate to chrome-ex and run:

 ```
 npm run build